 So the AAD event log should be your next step to investigate.

-We were only noticing one error… and nothing more… Try to google the error “AAd Cloud AP plugin call GenericCallPkg returned error” and 0xc0048512.
-You will notice there is no information about what the error means.
+We were only noticing one error… and nothing more….
+“AAD Cloud AP plugin call GenericCallPkg returned error” and 0xc0048512

 Of course, when you are not blocking enrollment of personal devices and don’t have conditional access for requiring compliant devices configured you could do it manually but this time I wanted to know if I could do the same with the AAdinternals module.
 So I installed the module and tried to emulate the Azure Ad join.